slyrus/slyrus.github.com/_posts/2010-09-17-parsing-smiles-with-fnparse.md

 I've got fnparse to help me deal with some of this hair, at least on the parsing side anyway.

-fnparse has module called that can be used for LL(1) or LL(n) parsers.
+fnparse has a module called hound that can be used for LL(1) or LL(n) parsers.
 I've forgotten my compiler theory from undergrad days, but I think SMILES strings are LL.
 If anyone can confirm that, that would be great.
 In any event, my SMILES parser uses hound and I haven't run into anything that hound can't handle yet.
-There are a few examples where we use lexical parsing to look ahead, but other than the SMILES syntax is quite simple, but there's a lot of information represented by this concise format and building up the data models from a SMILES string can be a bit tricky. fnparse provides the infrastructure for writing parsers in a functional style and handles the explicit management of state via a mutable object known as the context.
+There are a few examples where we use lexical parsing to look ahead but, other than that, the SMILES syntax is quite simple, but there's a lot of information represented by this concise format and building up the data models from a SMILES string can be a bit tricky. fnparse provides the infrastructure for writing parsers in a functional style and handles the explicit management of state via a mutable object known as the context.
 A few words on the current fnparse before diving into the details and some examples.
 First of all, Joshua has been rather majorly redoing the core fnparse API.
 The upshot of this is that there's a new branch called the [develop](http://github.com/joshua-choi/fnparse/tree/develop/src) branch which has this new, improved, at least in my opinion, API, and this is what I've used for